-ORI DINARY RESOLUTIONS FOR AGAINST 1.
-THAT the reports of the directors and auditors and the audited financial statements of the company for the year ended 20 February 2013 be received and adopted.
-2. THAT Barnabas Hurst-Bannister be re-elected as a director of the company.
-3. THAT Rob Clarke be re-elected as a director of the company.
-4. THAT Ricardo Menendez Ross be re-elected as a director of the company.
-5. THAT Alistair Groom be re-elected as a director of the company.
-6. THAT PricewaterhouseCoopers LLP be re-appointed as auditors, and that the directors be authorised to fix their remuneration.
+SPECIAL RESOLUTION FOR AGAINST THAT the current Article 13(2) be deleted and replaced by a new Article 13(2) as follows: "The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than three, and unless otherwise fixed is three, at least two of which must be non-executive directors."
+ORDINARY RESOLUTIONS 2.
+THAT the reports of the directors and auditors and the audited financial statements of the company for the year ended 20 February 2014 be received and adopted.
+3. THAT Rod Jones be re-elected as a director of the company.
+4. THAT David Marock be re-elected as a director of the company.
+5. THAT Ricardo Menendez Ross be re-elected as a director of the company.
+6. THAT Alistair Groom be re-elected as a director of the company.
+7. THAT PricewaterhouseCoopers LLP be re-appointed as auditors, and that the directors be authorised to fix their remuneration.